Gobi1616/ELection_Analysis/README.md

 5. The winner of the election based on popular vote

 ## Resources

-Data Source: election_results.csv
+- Data Source: election_results.csv
-Software: Python 3.6.1, Visiual Studio Code, 1.38.1
+- Software: Python 3.6.1, Visiual Studio Code, 1.38.1

 ## Summary
+The ANalysis of Election show that:
+- There were "369,711" votes cast in the election.
+- The Candidates were:
+    - Charles Casper Stockham
+    - Diana DeGette
+    - Raymon Anthony Doane
+- The Candidates Results were:
+    - Charles Casper Stockham received 23.0% of the votes and number of votes 85,213.
+    - Diana DeGette received 73.8% of the votes and number of votes 272,892.
+    - Raymon Anthony Doane received 3.1% of the votes and number of votes 11,606.
+- The winner of the election was:
+    - Diana DeGette, who received 73.8% of the votes and number of votes 272,892.

+## Challenge Overview

+## Challenge Summary